fabulous-dev/Fabulous/docs/Fabulous.XamarinForms/views-basic-elements.md

 Basic Elements
 -------------------

-The basic controls from `Xamarin.Forms.Core` are available in the programming model.
-See the `AllControls` sample if the control is not documented here.
+The basic controls from `Xamarin.Forms.Core` are available.

 ### Button